 January 15 for Fall admission!

-At a minimum, students must demonstrate satisfactory academic competency by attaining an overall GPA of at least 3.0 in previous college-level course work and a minimum combined score of 1,000 on the GRE verbal and quantitative sections for GRE tests scored before August 2010 and 300 for GRE tests scored since the conversion.
+At a minimum, students must demonstrate satisfactory academic competency by attaining an overall GPA of at least 3.0 in previous college-level course work and a minimum score of 300 (verbal and quantitative; 1,000 for older scoring system).
 The GRE requirement can be waived for students who have earned a master’s degree from a regionally accredited program.
-Students whose native language is not English must submit a TOEFL score of 550 or higher for the written exam and 80 or higher for the internet-based examination.
+Students whose native language is not English must submit a TOEFL score of 587 or higher for the written exam and 240 or higher for the computer-based examination.
 International students may also submit a score of 6.0 or greater in the IELTS test (an alternative to the TOEFL), to be considered for admissions.
 All test scores must be submitted directly to Boise State University.
 Once the applicant’s file is complete and during the admission decision period for the doctoral program, the PPA Graduate Program Committee or an admission subcommittee designated by the Graduate Program Committee will evaluate the file.
 An admission recommendation will be forwarded by PPA to the Dean of the Graduate College.
 The graduate dean will make the final admission decision and notify the applicant and the PPA Graduate Program Committee.